Listen to the audiobook:

 A variety of leftist groups use environmentalism as ideological packaging to carry out street actions advocating revolution.
 For example, if a country has a “people’s climate movement,” you can infer that it is a product of communist parties.
 In the United States, the organizations involved include the Communist Party USA, Socialist Action, the Maoist Revolutionary Communist Party USA, the Ecological Society of America, the Socialist Workers Party, Socialist Alternative, the Democratic Socialists of America, and so on.
 Such groups hosted the People’s Climate March, parading with a sea of red flags through major American cities, including the nation’s capital.
 Slogans at these events have included “System change, not climate change,” “Capitalism is killing us,” “Capitalism is destroying the environment,” “Capitalism is killing the planet,” and “Fight for a socialist future.”

-With more and more communist and socialist elements to strengthen environmentalism, “green peace” has made a full transition to red revolution.
+With more and more communist and socialist elements strengthening environmentalism, “green peace” has made a full transition to red revolution.

-Due to its leftist influences, environmentalism has been relatively radical from the start.
-There are many branches, including deep ecology, ecofeminism, social ecology, and bioregionalism, with some being extremely radical.
+There are many branches of radical environmentalism, including deep ecology, ecofeminism, social ecology, and bioregionalism, with some being extremely radical.
 The most well-known include groups such as Earth First! and Earth Liberation Front, which utilize direct action — often destructive acts known as ecoterrorism — to stop activities they consider damaging to the environment.

 Earth First! was named in 1979, and its slogan is “No compromise in defense of Mother Earth!”
 The group targets logging operations, dam construction sites, and other projects using direct action and “creative civil disobedience.”
 One of the group’s well-known tactics is called tree sitting, in which members sit under or climb up trees to prevent logging.
 These operations have attracted many leftists, anarchists, and others seeking to rebel against mainstream society.